About Jade Joddle

 I consider speech to be both my greatest weakness and my biggest strength in life.
 When I was a child mutism was a big issue for me; I couldn’t talk even if I wanted to in situations where I felt uncomfortable or shy.
 In fact, I do still suffer from mutism, but improving my speaking skills as a result of making over 500 YouTube videos and changing my lifestyle in ways that suit my introverted personality means that it happens much less often nowadays.

 Speaking for me is full of contradictions: in some situations I close up like a clam and can’t say a word, and in other situations I can’t shut up!
 At school I always sat at the front of the class and put my hand up for every question, and at university I happily engaged in debates with lecturers and students alike, often dominating seminars with my outspoken opinions (I graduated with a First Class degree in English Literature).

 The English language and its words have always been an imaginative escape for me.
 When I was little I would even get absorbed reading the back of the shampoo bottle while having a bath: ‘Aqua, Sodium Lauryl Sulfate, Sodium Laureth Sulfate…’.
 Another fixation I had at around ten years old was reading every entry in my giant Oxford English Dictionary until I finished it.

-If there can be any positives to take away from this experience of personal failure, I know how to make people who have a tendency to mutism when speaking English comfortable and how to get them speaking when normally they can’t say a word.
+If there can be any positives to take away from this experience of mutism and failure as regards learning a language, I know how to make people who have a tendency to mutism when speaking English comfortable and how to get them speaking when normally they can’t say a word.
 When this has happened in the past it has been immensely fulfilling to give another person the gift of speech over mutism.
 It’s a wonderful gift and I wish I could give it to myself so I could speak foreign languages too!

 In terms of my own voice and speaking skills, this is something that continues to evolve.
 Whereas I used to be motivated to eliminate my personal speech difficulties so I did not have to face them anymore, now I am much more accepting of what makes my own speech unique.
 This is also shown in that nowadays I am much more compelled towards being authentic rather than perfect in the way that I present myself in videos.